johntribbia/bouldergearlab/content/reviews/how-to-adopt-the-cargo-bike-lifestyle-2de/index.md

 rear ended me as I was waiting to merge into traffic had different plans for the fate of that car.
 Most importantly, and thankfully, nobody was hurt!**

-Thanks for reading Boulder Gear Lab!
-Subscribe for free to receive new posts and support my work.

 **After dealing with all of the nuances relating to police reports, insurance claims, and coming to grips with the total loss, a strange